| 1. What kind of salt can I use? 2. Where do I add the salt?

 add the appropriate amount to establish 3,000 ppm.

+4. What happens if I add too much salt?
 Oversalting will not harm your Pool Pilot system, but will lead to salty tasting water.
 For some, this

 is not undesirable as it will more closely match our bodies natural salinity level, making it more